raphi011/handoff/CONTRIBUTING.md

 * no external cache

 It is also not designed to horizontally scale.
 That means only instance can run at a time.
 Changing this would add significant complexity and should not be necessary because testing distributed systems normally entails mostly waiting for network requests and typically does not require a lot of resources.

+Always remember to:

+* Write tests
+* Write documentation
+* Make sure the startup of the server remains fast
+* Not import any dependencies you don't absolutely need